Having Numb Hands While Sleeping

 Why do these symptoms happen?

 Having painful or numb hands while sleeping is easily explained if you have carpal tunnel syndrome.
-To do so, you must understand that the problem of carpal tunnel starts deep inside your wrist joint.
+To do so, you must understand that the problem with carpal tunnel starts deep inside your wrist joint.

 When some people stress their fingers and hand, these tendons inflame and swell.
 That swelling pushes against the adjacent median nerve.
 The result is that the nerve is crushed.
 And that's what gives you all of the symptoms of carpal tunnel syndrome.